Henry Silva: Early film roles and typecasting

+Silva's career focused on the portrayal of "ethnic" villains, including East Asians, Native Americans, Mexicans, and Italians.

-His Hollywood debut was an uncredited appearance in Elia Kazan’s 1952 Viva Zapata!.
+His Hollywood debut was an uncredited appearance in Elia Kazan's 1952 Viva Zapata!.
 Silva then went on to play a succession of villains in films including The Tall T (1957) with Randolph Scott, The Bravados (1958) with Gregory Peck, and The Law and Jake Wade (1958).
 In the 1959 adventure film Green Mansions, he played a forest-dwelling Venezuela native known as Kua-Ko who tries to murder a young woman played by Audrey Hepburn.

-Silva was one of the eleven casino robbers in the 1960 Rat Pack caper film Ocean's 11, starring Frank Sinatra, Dean Martin, Sammy Davis Jr., and Peter Lawford.
-He also played the communist agent Chunjin in the original The Manchurian Candidate (1962), again opposite Sinatra, and portrayed a Native American in Sinatra's and Martin's Rat Pack Western Sergeants 3 that same year.
+Silva's early career breakthrough was through his association with the Rat Pack, when he was cast as one of eleven casino robbers in the 1960 heist film Ocean's 11, starring Frank Sinatra, Dean Martin, Sammy Davis Jr., and Peter Lawford.
+Silva landed the role after Sinatra spotted him in a convertible at a stop light on Doheny Drive and asked him to come to the studio the next day.

+He also played the Korean communist agent Chunjin in the original The Manchurian Candidate (1962), again opposite Sinatra, and portrayed a Native American in Sinatra's and Martin's Rat Pack Western Sergeants 3 that same year.

 Silva gradually became typecast playing mobsters, robbers, and other criminals.
 In 1956, he appeared as a hitman in the episode "Better Bargain" on Alfred Hitchcock Presents.
 And in 1963, he starred as a mobster in the episode "An Out for Oscar" on The Alfred Hitchcock Hour.
 However, he did play a comic role as one of the stepbrothers in the 1960 Jerry Lewis film Cinderfella, a parody of Cinderella with Lewis in the title role.

 He appeared in many television series in both guest starring and recurring roles.
 Other appearances include featured roles on The Outer Limits plus roles on episodes of The Untouchables, Rod Serling's Night Gallery, Voyage to the Bottom of the Sea and Mission Impossible, as well as Boris Karloff's suspense series Thriller.
 He also appeared in The Streets of San Francisco, Dr. Kildare, and many more shows.